craftingcity/The-Known-World/Spike's Characters/Erin 'Fox' Bathal.md

 We investigate the corpses, and Arey tells us that they are "wild" or "natural" undead.
 We continue into a large rectangular room (55'x30') with a small table in the corner.
 The table has a stone tablet with inscription on it in and one-quarter of a metal house-crest - Aery takes the crest, Rowenna the tablet.

 In a second room there are two small containers on a table and a trunk underneath.
-The first container has a magical tattoo needle and a vial of green ink and the second has two large mushrooms (*Giant's Bane*), a small dark alchemical vial, and two claws.
+The first container has a magical tattoo needle and a vial of green ink and the second has two large mushrooms (*Giant's Bane*), a small dark alchemical vial of cobra venom, and two salamander claws.
+In the trunk, another quarter of this crest - again.